Realization of Temporally Connected Graphs Based on Degree Sequences

 We also characterize the degree sequences that can be realized as a non-simple and proper temporal graph in \textsf{TC}, where \emph{non-simple} means that a same edge can receive multiple time labels.
 Conveniently, non-simple temporal graphs are equivalent to simple temporal graphs whose underlying graph is a multigraph and where each edge of the multigraph only receives one label.
 Thus, the problem amounts to characterizing \textit{\textsf{TC}-realizable multigraphical sequences}.
 The characterization is:

-\begin{restatable}[]{theorem}{mainmulti} A multigraphical sequence~$\dd = (d_1, \dots, d_n)$ with $m:= \frac{1}{2} \cdot \sum_{i=1}^n d_i$ edges is \textsf{TC}-realizable if and only if one of the following holds: \begin{itemize} \item $m = 2n-4$ and $d_n \geq 2$ \item $m \ge 2n-3$ and either (i)~$n \leq 2$ or (ii)~$n > 2$, $d_{n-1} \geq 2$, and~$d_n \geq 1$. \end{itemize} \end{restatable} As one can see, both characterizations are close to each other, the set of \textsf{TC}-realizable multigraphical sequences being of course more general (indeed, \textsf{TC}-realizable graphical sequences are special cases of these).
+\begin{restatable}[]{theorem}{mainmulti} A multigraphical sequence~$\dd = (d_1, \dots, d_n)$ with $m:= \frac{1}{2} \cdot \sum_{i=1}^n d_i$ edges is \textsf{TC}-realizable if and only if one of the following holds: \begin{itemize} \item $m = 2n-4$ and $d_n \geq 2$ \item $m \ge 2n-3$ and either (i)~$n \leq 2$ or (ii)~$n > 2$, $d_{n-1} \geq 2$, and~$d_n \geq 1$. \end{itemize} \end{restatable} As one can see, both characterizations are close to each other, the set of \textsf{TC}-realizable multigraphical sequences being naturally more general, as \textsf{TC}-realizable graphical sequences are special cases of these.
 However, the difference is more important than one may think by looking only at these theorems, because multigraphical sequences already differ from graphical sequences.
-(Both standard characterizations will be recalled in the paper.)
+(Both standard characterizations are recalled in the paper.)